Semiparametric Identification and Fisher Information: Introduction

 I illustrate the usefulness of the theory by deriving new identification results in the structural model of unemployment duration with two spells and nonparametric heterogeneity recently proposed by Alvarez, Borovickov\'{a} and Shimer (2016).
 These authors first establish that their model is unidentified, and then discuss a prior sign restriction on the parameters that leads to nonparametric identification.
-Complementing their results, I characterize the identified set without prior sign restrictions and obtain new semiparametric identification results, including the irregular identification of cumulative distribution functions (cdfs) and quantiles of heterogeneity.
+Complementing their results, I characterize the identified set without prior sign restrictions and obtain necessary conditions for regular semiparametric identification.
+As an implication of my results, I show that the proportion of individuals at risk of severe long term unemployment is irregularly identified.

-A large class of models allowing for flexible heterogeneity, and for which the theory of the paper is readily applicable, is the class of random coefficient models.
-I derive new identification results within this class, including that average marginal effects (AME) and the proportion of individuals with a positive AME (PPAME) cannot be regularly identified in a nonparametric random coefficient model with a continuous endogenous variable.
-Also, cdfs and quantiles of the distribution of random coefficients are not regularly identified in many random coefficient models, including linear, binary choice and multinomial mixed Logit models.

-These impossibility results on regular identification are special cases of a general principle: in many economic models of interest, regular identification implies necessary \textquotedblleft smoothness\textquotedblright\ conditions on the influence function of the parameter.
-The precise sense of smoothness is shown in the examples below, but the important point here is that these conditions are very easy to check in practice.
-In particular, there is no need to compute least favorable distributions and the Fisher information, the standard approach in the literature, which a priori might be a complicated task (see e.g. Chamberlain 1986 and Khan and Tamer 2010).
+A second example shows irregular identification of the median Willingness to Pay (WTP) in contingent valuation studies.
+The median WTP is identified under weak support conditions, as shown below, and it is an important parameter in this literature.
+See Carson and Hanemann (2005) for a detailed survey and Lewbel, McFadden and Linton (2011) and references therein for semiparametric estimation of moments of WTP.
+Using the semiparametric identification strategy of Lewbel (1997), Khan and Tamer (2010) have provided sufficient conditions for the mean WTP to be irregularly identified.
+I revisit the identification of moments of WTP, and then establish irregular identification of the median WTP, which is a new result.
+The operator-based approach followed in the present paper is very different from that taken in Khan and Tamer (2010), see Section \ref{WTP} for further discussion.